locatefish/locatefish/README.md

 * change the column order
 * increase window size
 * speed up search by disabling word suggestions
+* disable regexps to allow limiting "locate" command to selected folder
-* speed up search by limiting "locate" command to currently selected folder
+* speed up search by limiting "locate" command to selected folder
 * use ISO time format, and show local time instead of UTC

+In testing, I'm only really interested in how it performs while using "locate".
+I like to think of this as just a GUI for "locate".
+I may or may not have broken any or all of the other search methods.

 Martin Spacek <git@mspacek.mm.st>